Badminton, Gloucestershire: Amenities

+Parish church

-The parish church of St Michael and All Angels in Great Badminton is attached to the Duke of Beaufort's residence.
+The parish church of St Michael and All Angels is attached to the Duke of Beaufort's residence.
 The current church was built in 1785 and serves as the principal burial place of the Somerset family.
 Nearly all Dukes and Duchesses are interred here.
-A smaller church, also dedicated to St Michael and All Angels, stands in neighbouring Little Badminton.

-Little Badminton

-To the north of the main village is the small rural settlement of Little Badminton.
-Here can be found farm houses, cottages and estate lodges very much in the traditional Cotswold style of architecture.
-Remains of a medieval 'sunken village' can be seen in Little Badminton, as well as an ornamental dovecote or croft, which is mentioned in the Domesday book.

 Notable events

 Field Marshal FitzRoy James Henry Somerset, 1st Baron Raglan, aide-de-camp to the Duke of Wellington in the Peninsular War and later commander of all the British forces in the Crimean War was born, raised and buried in Badminton.
 He was the youngest son of the 5th Duke of Beaufort.

-The village of Badminton played host to the Dowager Queen Mary during the Second World War, who was evacuated from Marlborough House in London to take up residence at Badminton House for the duration of the war.
-She lived here with her niece Mary, Duchess of Beaufort, wife of the 10th Duke.
+During the Second World War, Queen Mary left Marlborough House in London to take up residence at Badminton House, staying for the duration of the war.
+She lived there with her niece Mary, Duchess of Beaufort, wife of the 10th Duke.